VasanthVanan/computer-networking-top-down-approach-notes/Chapter 2: Application Layer.md

 > The primary goals for HTTP/2 are to reduce perceived latency by enabling request and response multiplexing over a single TCP connection, provide request prioritization and server push, and provide efficient compression of HTTP header fields.

 - **HTTP/2 Motivation:** HTTP/1.1's persistent TCP connections caused HOL blocking.
 Browsers used multiple parallel TCP connections to work around this issue.

+> Head of Line (HOL) blocking: occurs when a web page has a large video clip and numerous small objects.
+With a slow bottleneck link, the video clip causes delays for small objects queued behind it.

 - **HTTP/2 Solution (Framing):** Reduces the need for parallel TCP connections by breaking messages into frames and interleaving them, significantly reducing user perceived delay.
 Includes binary frame encoding for efficiency.

 > The ability to break down an HTTP message into independent frames, inter leave them, and then reassemble them on the other end is the single most important enhancement of HTTP/2.